Francis Drake

 Sir Francis Drake (c.
 1540 – 28 January 1596) was an English explorer and privateer best known for making the second circumnavigation of the world in a single expedition between 1577 and 1580 (being the first English expedition to accomplish this).
 He is also known for participating in the early English slaving voyages of his cousin, John Hawkins, and John Lovell.
 Having started as a simple seaman, in 1588 he was part of the fight against the Spanish Armada as a vice admiral.

 At an early age, Drake was placed into the household of a relative, William Hawkins, a prominent sea captain in Plymouth.
 In 1572, he set sail on his first independent mission, privateering along the Spanish Main.
-Drake's circumnavigation began on 15 December 1577.
+Drake's circumnavigation began on 13 December 1577.
 He crossed the Pacific Ocean, until then an area of exclusive Spanish interest, and laid claim to New Albion, plundering coastal towns and ships for treasure and supplies as he went.
 He arrived back in England on 26 September 1580.
 Elizabeth I awarded Drake a knighthood in 1581 which he received aboard his galleon the Golden Hind.

-Drake's circumnavigation inaugurated an era of conflict with the Spanish and in 1585, the Anglo-Spanish War began.
+Drake's circumnavigation of the Earth inaugurated an era of conflict with the Spanish and in 1585, the Anglo-Spanish War began.
 Drake was in command of an expedition to the Americas that attacked Spanish shipping and ports.
 When Philip II sent the Spanish Armada to England in 1588 as a precursor to its invasion, Drake was second-in-command of the English fleet that fought against and repulsed the Spanish fleet.
 A year later he led the English Armada in a failed attempt to destroy the remaining Spanish fleet.

 Drake was a Member of Parliament (MP) for three constituencies: Camelford in 1581, Bossiney in 1584, and Plymouth in 1593.
 Drake's exploits made him a hero to the English, but his privateering led the Spanish to brand him a pirate, known to them as El Draque ("The Dragon" in old Spanish).
 He died of dysentery after his failed assault on Panama in January 1596.